 - Keep pools and hot tubs safe.
-Don't let your child swim alone.
 If you have your own pool or pond, keep it fenced.
-Teach your child that hot tubs aren't places to play.
-Consider making them off-limits.
+Never leave your child unattended near water.

 In addition to these precautions, learn first aid and CPR (cardiopulmonary resuscitation).
 Knowing these skills can make the difference between life and death in an emergency situation.
 For more information, see the topic Dealing With Emergencies.